Cyveillance: Criticisms

 On 2 July 2014 Cyveillance sent a DMCA takedown notice to GitHub on behalf of Qualcomm which caused 116 files (and the repositories they were in) to be blocked on GitHub.
 Some of the blocked repositories were owned by CyanogenMod, Sony Mobile and even one of Qualcomm's own repositories leading to speculation that the notices have been automatically generated and poorly checked.
-On 5 July 2014, Qualcomm retracted all of the takedown notices, apologized and will be reviewing all the files.
+On July 5, 2014, Qualcomm withdrew all takedown notices, issued an apology, and announced plans to review all the files.